FAQs

 What Is Not Covered by Workers’ Comp?

-- Injuries an employee gets intentionally
+Injuries an employee intentionally causes to themselves

-- Emotional injuries that are not accompanied by a physical workplace trauma
+Emotional injuries that are not accompanied by a physical workplace trauma

 Serving the entire state of Florida from our Deland office.